SiaDeLong/Past-Project/README.md

 🌟 Why Share My Work:

 As an advocate for open sharing, I believe in the power of collaboration and knowledge exchange.
-By showcasing my past projects, I aim to demonstrate my commitment to continuous growth and learning.
+By showcasing my past projects, I aim to demonstrate my commitment to continuous growth and learning as well as my skills on solving various type of problem on different platform and languages.